-• Master of Science in Data Science (Non-Thesis)

-This non-thesis Masters program is designed to give candidates a foundation in statistics and computer science and also provide knowledge in a particular application domain of science or engineering.
-The balance between these three elements is a strength of the program and can prepare candidates for Data Science careers in industry, government, or for further study at the Ph.D. level.
+The Master of Data Science (Non-Thesis) program is designed to give candidates a foundation in statistics and computer science and also provide knowledge in a particular application domain of science or engineering.
+The balance between these three elements is a strength of the program and can prepare candidates for Data Science careers in industry, government, or for further study at the PhD level.
 Throughout is an emphasis on working in teams, creative problem solving, and professional development.